-\leftarrow Décor in Tartu wooden regions, reflecting its era. $\uparrow \rightarrow$ destruction of World War II, Estonia suffered an acute accommodation crisis; most of the modern high-rise blocks of flats were filled with people coming from other parts of the Soviet Union.
-In a society propagating equality, the outskirts constituted a problem in various ways.
-For anyone hauling in firewood and heating stoves on a daily basis, central heating and hot tap water in the blocks of flats represented clear social inequality.
+Wooden settlements were surprisingly varied, reflecting their original inhabitants, their social status and opportunities, as well as the architecture of the era.
+Just like old towns, the wooden neighbourhoods have largely survived because of poverty.
+After the destruction of World War II, Estonia suffered an acute accommodation crisis; most of the modern blocks of flats were filled with people coming from other parts of the Soviet Union.
+The outskirts were considered problematic.
+For anyone heating stoves on a daily basis, central heating and hot tap water in the blocks of flats represented social inequality.
 The Communist Party was worried as well, because bourgeois neighbourhoods, with their private gardens, failed to present the Soviet Union as a sufficiently developed country.

 An attempt to renovate many neighbourhoods was made immediately after World War II.
 New residences were first constructed in bombed-out urban districts; the next step was to erect large buildings with Stalinist décor at significant street corners, thus giving the impression that entire districts had been modernised.
-In fact, the big structures often hid smaller wooden houses.
-This system survived despite various grand plans, until ownership relations changed and the opening of borders encouraged people to re-evaluate their living environments.
-Nowadays the former worker districts have become expencive housing areas, evaluated for their historical and environmental friendly materials and greenery.
+This system survived.
+Nowadays the former workers' districts have become expensive housing areas, evaluated for their historical materials and greenery.